aledutra/ALEXANDRE-DUTRA_Thoughtful-Challenge/README.md

 - Python 3.8+
 - Custom Selenium WebDriver
-- pandas for data manipulation and Excel file creation (included in the Conda environment)
+- Pandas for data manipulation and Excel file creation (included in the Conda environment)
+- Pre-commit for PEP8 standardization

 ## Project Structure

 - `tasks.py`: Main entry point for the RPA process
 - `news_processor.py`: Core logic for news processing and data extraction
-- `custom_selenium.py`: Custom wrapper around Selenium
+- `custom_selenium.py`: Custom wrapper for Selenium

 ## Setup and Installation

 1. Clone this repository inside a robocorp project
 2. Create the work items in requested structure
 3. The project uses a Conda environment configuration, which includes all necessary dependencies including pandas.
-No additional installation of packages is required.
+No additional installation of packages is required

 ## Usage